Wall Street likely to cut bonuses 15-20%, make significant layoffs -report

 The estimates in the report by Alan Johnson, closely watched by financial professionals, are less severe than Johnson projected earlier this year. https://reut.rs/2WQHj5s

-But the pay cuts and layoffs may be more widespread as firms fail to meet their 2020 business and financial objectives and adjust to more staff working from home, according to the report.
+"Technology has shown us that we don't need as many people, don't need as many management levels...and in many places there is going to be job insecurity," Johnson said.

+But cutting headcount adds expenses for severance pay, and companies will not want to be perceived as cheap with the economy in recession and millions out of work, Johnson said.

-Incentive compensation will be under strict scrutiny this year and will take into account companies' performance during the coronavirus crisis and the Black Lives Matter movement.
+For those still employed, incentive compensation will be under strict scrutiny as banks consider their own performance during the coronavirus crisis, and also the Black Lives Matter movement.

 This scrutiny will extend to chief executives' compensation at public companies, Johnson wrote.